markproy/bird-classification-workshop/docs/lab6-text-notification.md

 * Copy the SNS topic ARN.
 You will be pasting it into an environment variable shortly.
 * Go to the [Lambda console](https://console.aws.amazon.com/lambda/) on AWS.
-* On the Lambda console, click on `Functions` in the left hand panel, and navigate to the `IdentifySpeciesAndNotify` function (not the DeepLens object detection function) by clicking on that function name.
+* On the Lambda console, click on `Functions` in the left hand panel, and navigate to the `IdentifySpeciesAndNotify` (plus your suffix) function (not the DeepLens object detection function) by clicking on that function name.
 * Scroll down to the `Environment variables` section.
 * Add `SNS_TOPIC_ARN` as a new key, and paste in the ARN of your SNS topic as the value.
 * Click `Save` to record the updated variables.